deathworlders/online/content/books/deathworlders/chapter-76-hell-and-high-water/index.md

 Had to be ready, after all.

-So instead, he prowled around, listened in on the ones tellin’ stories of their fallen buddies, watched Firth run a wave of big stompy green ladz into the teeth of Ergaan’s carefully crafted ambush.
+So instead he prowled around, listened in on the ones tellin’ stories of their fallen buddies, watched Firth run a wave of big stompy green ladz into the teeth of Ergaan’s carefully crafted ambush.
 He’d briefly eavesdropped on Thurrsto and Regaari, scheming on their Clan’s recruiting problems...

 By Whitecrest standards, they sounded downright optimistic.
 He decided not to pry.